Recent: Culture_1

 [London, United Kingdom.
 09.11.23 - 25.02.24]

-The annual Photographic Portrait Prize, sponsored by law firm Taylor Wessing returned to the National Portrait Gallery towards the end of last year and into 2024.
-A gallery we don’t visit enough but is on our list to explore much more.
+The annual Photographic Portrait Prize, sponsored by law firm Taylor Wessing, returned to the National Portrait Gallery towards the end of last year and into 2024 – a gallery we don’t visit enough but is on our list to explore much more.
 The competition (and exhibit) promotes talented amateur and professional photographers across traditional and contemporary approaches, unified by their ability to convey powerful stories and messaging with one capture.
-Whether it’s the subject, the environment in which it was taken or the visual outcome, the selected images showcased a diverse collection of beautiful photography.
+Whether it’s the subject, the environment in which it was taken or the visual outcome, the selected images showcase a diverse collection of beautiful photography.

 You can view all the exhibitors here.
-However, Second Prize winner, Gilleam Trapenberg’s ‘Kisha and LaDarayon’ stood out for us.
-The shot is from his series, Currents, exploring the relationship with his childhood home of Curaçao, Caribbean after moving to the Netherlands, aged 19.
-He explores the themes of identity, youth, heritage and the search for belonging.
+However, second prize winner Gilleam Trapenberg’s ‘Kisha and LaDarayon’ stood out for us.
+The shot is from his series Currents, which explores his relationship with his childhood home of Curaçao, Caribbean, after moving to the Netherlands at age 19.
+He explores the themes of identity, youth, heritage, and the search for belonging.

 Coal Face (F Pit)